EHS vs ESG: Unraveling the Corporate Sustainability Puzzle

 If ESG is affected or paid less attention to, EHS gets affected and vice versa.
 We will further explain it with a simple example.

-An organization has to display its CSR metrics.
-The corporate social metrics are not only about the social work or donations that the organization makes.
-It is also about the way it treats its employees.
-Now, this treatment is measured by the ESG and a part of the EHS.
-How is that done?
+For example, when an organization has to display its CSR metrics, the corporate social metrics are not only about the social work or donations that the organization makes.
+They are also about the way it treats its employees and worker health and safety.

 The ESG metrics survey the employees about their well-being and happiness at the workplace.
 Similarly, the EHS compliances ensure that the workplace is safe for the employees and provides them with proper training and PPE whenever required.